 Current students are already busy preparing for their new exams and there are more courses starting in April for anyone interested in doing some last minute preparation.
 The range of German language courses that the Centre offers throughout the year, from absolute beginners to very advanced levels, will provide ample opportunity for more students to prepare for the exams in 2014.

-Cardiff University’s Centre for Lifelong Learning is the first language provider in Wales to be accredited by the Goethe-Institut to conduct internationally recognised German language examinations.
+Cardiff University’s Continuing & Professional Education is the first language provider in Wales to be accredited by the Goethe-Institut to conduct internationally recognised German language examinations.

 The Goethe-Institut, with headquarters in Munich, is the cultural institute of the Federal Republic of Germany whose purpose it to promote knowledge of the German language and culture abroad.
 Their examinations correspond to the levels of the Common European Framework of Reference for Languages (CEFR) and are well known throughout the world and accepted as a qualification by employers.